rita-barbosa/LAPR2-2223/docs/sprintD/us017/03.design/Readme.md

 ### Alternative 1 - Full Diagram

-This diagram shows the full sequence of interactions between the classes involved in the realization of this user story.
+This diagram shows a sequence of interactions between the classes involved in the realization of this user story, but it is split in partial diagrams to better illustrate the interactions between the classes.

 ![Sequence Diagram - Split](svg/us017-sequence-diagram-split.svg)